codepoint0/HandAndFoot/README.md

 ### January 3rd, 2021
 + Finished up work on Room Codes
 + started work on Server protection (don't crash if running into a problem)

-## Possible fixes
-+ Player needs to be able to say where wilds are played (will need to know about team)
-+ Meld score, dirty/clean bonus can be a setting that is changed
-+ If > 0 wilds && valid  dirty == true